jonyfour/AI-Lead-Scorer-Python/README.md

 - Scores buying intent (1-10)
 - Assigns priority (HIGH / MEDIUM / LOW)
 - Skips invalid or empty messages automatically
+- Generates professional reply suggestions for each lead
 - Saves structured results to JSON file

 ## How It Works